brandur/sorg/content/articles/two-phase-render.md

 //
 // The type parameters may appear to be in a weird order as you might expect
 // TModel before TRenderable, but it's like this for a good reason.
 Type
-// parameters that can be inferred can be omitted, and although use of this
+// parameters that can be inferred can be omitted, and in general use of Render
-// function won't be able to infer TLoadBundle or TRenderable, it will infer
+// only TRenderable needs to be included.
+Both TModel and TRenderable are
-// TModel because it's in a parameter. func Render[TLoadBundle any, TRenderable Renderable[TLoadBundle, TModel, TRenderable], TModel any](
+// inferred and should be omitted. func Render[TRenderable Renderable[TLoadBundle, TModel, TRenderable], TLoadBundle any, TModel any](
     ctx context.Context, e db.Executor, baseParams *pbaseparam.BaseParams, model TModel,
 ) (TRenderable, error) {
     var renderable TRenderable